 Measurement and Evaluation

 Evaluation is not only about measuring a phenomenon.
 Instead, evaluation assigns value and meaning to the results of a study.
-It assess quality through quantitative or qualitative means.
+It assesses quality through quantitative or qualitative means.
 This is in contrast to measurement which describes a phenomenon but does not interpret the quality of it.

 It is common for there to be confusion over measurement and evaluation.
 To remember the difference, measurement describes something numerical.
 Evaluation, on the other hand, judges something qualitatively.